pmlmodelling/nctoolkit/README.md

 pip install git+https://github.com/r4ecology/nctoolkit.git
 ```

 This package requires the installation of [Climate Data Operators](https://code.mpimet.mpg.de/projects/cdo/wiki).

-The easiest way to install Climate Data Operators is using conda:
+The conda installation will handle this for you.
+Otherwise, you will to install it.
+The easiest way is using conda:

 ```sh
 conda install -c conda-forge cdo